2.E.1. Confidential Records

 Did [name] at [address] vote?

-If the Election Judge has the time, the Election Judge can answer if an identifiable person has voted.
+If the Election Judge has time, the Election Judge may answer whether an identifiable person has voted.

 Unreasonable Record